iparsw/custom-intent/README.md

 # Custom Intents

-V0.2.0
+V0.3.0

-A package build on top of keras for creating and training deep learning chat bots (text classification) in just three lines of code
+A package build on top of keras for creating and training deep learning chat bots (text classification) and binary image classification in just three lines of code

-the package is inspired by NeuralNine, neuralintents package
+the package is inspired by NeuralNine, neuralintents package a packege that let you build chatbot models with 3 lines of code

 ## Setting Up A Basic Chatbot